Kelin2025/fixgpt/README.md

 # fixgpt

-Tool that helps you refactor codebase or do some specific tasks using ChatGPT
+Tool that helps you do mass changes across your codebase

+## BEFORE USE!!!

+- Before using this tool, make sure you use Git or backup your project somewhere.
+LLMs are not 100% reliable and it can easily ruin things!
+- `set-token` command creates a local `.fixgpt` folder with config.
+Make sure to add it to `.gitignore` file of your project

 ## How to use?